minwook-shin/notion-database/README.md

 ## Licensing

-The code in this project is licensed under GPL license.
+The code in this project is licensed under LGPL license.

 ## Example project using this package